PhysicalBit7/notes/docs/computer-networks/Chapter3.md

 2. Host C assigns two different source port numbers (7532 and 26145) to its two HTTP connections
 3. Because Host A is choosing source port numbers independently of Host C, it might also assign a source port of 26145 to its HTTP connection.
 4. The server will be able to correctly demultiplex the two connections having the same source port number, since the two connections have different source IP addresses

+{: .important}
+Know that when a host connects to a remote server, say over HTTP, the destination port is 80, whereas the operating system will choose a __random high level port number (one outside of the well known port numbers)__ to assign the local process in order for the host OS to uniquely identify that process.
+Like in the above photo we have multiple connections to port 80 but all of the local processes have a unique port number assigned to it.
+This is also a way for the HTTP server to distinguish between per-connection HTTP processes

 ---
 ### Port Scanning Notes